stevomatthews/srt/docs/API-functions.md

 * `peeraddr`: The address of the incoming connection
 * `streamid`: The value set to `SRTO_STREAMID` option set on the peer side

-(Note that versions that use handshake version 4 are incapable of using any extensions, such as streamid, however they do support encryption.
+Note that versions that use handshake version 4 are incapable of using any extensions, such as streamid, however they do support encryption.
-Note also that the SRT version isn't yet extracted, however you can prevent too old version connections using `SRTO_MINVERSION` option).
+Note also that the SRT version isn't yet extracted, however you can prevent too old version connections using `SRTO_MINVERSION` option.

 The callback function is given an opportunity to: